sercankulcu/sercankulcu.github.io/_thoughts/sometimes-a-toy-is-worth-more-than-us.md

 Maybe that is why the toy is easier to understand.

 A red car is red.
 A doll is a doll.
 A wooden horse does not come home angry because the boss shouted at it.
-A toy does not say, “Not now, I am tired.”
+A toy does not say, "Not now, I am tired."
 It does not talk about tomorrow's bills.
 It does not tell the child to be quiet because guests are coming.

 Adults are complicated.